marc2332/bliss/doc/docs/data_external_processing.md

 # External data processing
-BLISS offers the possiblitiy to a separate process (on the system level) for retrieving the acquired data in order to save or process.
+BLISS offers the possibility to have a separate process (on the system level) for retrieving the acquired data in order to save or process.

 # Example 1: Save data in HDF5